01-edu/public/subjects/previousprime/README.md

 ### Instructions

-Write a function that returns the first prime number that is equal or inferior to the `int` passed as parameter.
+Write a **function** which returns the first prime number which is equal or inferior to the `u64` passed as parameter.

-If there are no primes inferior to the `int` passed as parameter the function should return 0.
+If there are no primes inferior to the `u64` passed as parameter the function should return `0`.

 ### Expected function